UPDATED: July 27, 2021

 Honduras: Open and fishing.
 A negative COVID-19 test is required for travelers.

 Guatemala: Open and fishing.
-Negative COVID test required for travelers.

-CARRIBEAN: BAHAMAS AND CUBA
+CARIBBEAN: BAHAMAS AND CUBA

 Chile: All passengers (including Chileans and residents) must complete an obligatory 10-day quarantine upon arrival in Chile.
 The first 5 days of quarantine will be conducted at a “transit hotel” designated by the Chilean Ministry of Health.
 During this 5-day period, all passengers will be required to take a second PCR test.
 If the test returns negative, passengers will be allowed to spend the second 5-day period of quarantine in their residence or a hotel of their choice.
 Passengers who test positive will be taken to a “sanitary residence” to complete their quarantine there.

 Bolivia: Open and fishing for the 2021 season.
 Bolivian Visa requirements have been reinstated (and can be purchased upon arrival).
 Contact Yellow Dog for more information on entry and exit requirements.

 Brazil: Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.